-6.2.2.5 Green Waste
+22.9.2.5 Green Waste

 Green waste collected during garden maintenance activities will be transferred to stockpiles / bulk containers located within the facilities maintenance compound where it will be stored until processed to produce materials for use in landscaping works.
 A proportion of green waste, including branches and other prunings, will be chipped and used for cover material, while remaining green waste will be used as feedstock for composting.
 Stockpiles of green waste prior to and post-processing shall be located in designated storage areas that are well-separated from sensitive land uses, waterways and overland flow paths.
 Stockpiles shall be mechanically aerated on a regular basis to reduce potential for spontaneous combustion.

-6.2.2.6 Biosolids
+22.9.2.6 Biosolids

-Biosolids from sewage treatment processes can contain useful quantities of organic matter and nutrients (eg. nitrogen, phosphorous, potassium) that can be applied for beneficial reuse as a soil conditioner.
-Given that the sources of wastewater treated by the Lindeman Island sewerage treatment will largely be derived from tourist accommodation and commercial activities, with minimal industrial wastes, the level of heavy metal contaminants in biosolids will be relatively low making it suitable as a soil conditioner if stabilised and recovered.
-It is anticipated this would occur on the mainland.

-Prior to transport, biosolids generated from treatment of sewage must be stabilised to destroy pathogenic organisms, minimise odour and reduce vector attracting potential.
+Biosolids from sewage treatment processes can contain useful quantities of organic matter and nutrients (e.g. nitrogen, phosphorous, potassium) that can be applied for beneficial reuse as a soil conditioner.
+Given that the sources of wastewater treated by the Lindeman Island sewage treatment plant will largely be derived from tourist accommodation and commercial activities, with minimal industrial wastes, the level of heavy metal contaminants in biosolids will be relatively low making it suitable as a soil conditioner.
+Prior to reuse as a soil conditioner, biosolids generated from treatment of sewage must be stabilised to destroy pathogenic organisms, minimise odour and reduce vector attracting potential.
 Biosolids generated from sewage processing will be stored within a designated drying area within the sewage treatment plant compound, which shall be well-separated from sensitive land uses.
 The drying area shall comprise a hardstand area provided with appropriate containment and drainage systems to prevent the release of contaminants to surrounding soils, surface or groundwater.
 Biosolids will be dried for sufficient time to achieve a moisture content suitable for disposal on the mainland.
-Accordingly an additional ERA should not be required for the temporary storage of biosolids prior to collection and transport to the mainland for recovery or disposal.
+Accordingly further additional ERAs should not be required for the temporary storage of biosolids prior to collection.

-6.2.3 Waste Treatment
+22.9.3 Waste Treatment

-6.2.3.1 Composting
+22.9.3.1 Composting

-Green waste management facilities shall be located on a level area (<3%) located within the facilities management compound that is well-separated from sensitive land uses.
+Green waste management facilities shall be located on a level area (<3% slope) located within the facilities management compound that is well-separated from sensitive land uses.
 Areas used for greenwaste composting and holding shall comprise a bunded area with adequate manoeuvring area for operation of loading / handling equipment.
-The facility shall require connection to water supply for feedstock mix and electricity supply (eg. for aeration equipment), and a stormwater containment and drainage system designed to prevent the release of contaminants to the environment.
+The facility shall require connection to water supply for feedstock mix and electricity supply (e.g. for aeration equipment), and a stormwater containment and drainage system designed to prevent the release of contaminants to the environment.
 Greenwaste composting activities shall be managed to prevent odour generation through regular mechanical aeration and screening of feedstock.